PauseAI/pauseai-website/src/posts/cybersecurity-risks.md

 There are various measures we can implement to tackle these:

 - **Do not allow the training of models that can find zero-day exploits**.
 This is the most effective way to prevent this from happening.
-It's the safest path and it's what we're [proposing](/proposal).
+It's the safest path, and it's what we're [proposing](/proposal).
 - **Only allow models to be deployed or open-sourced after extensive testing**.
 If they have dangerous abilities, do not release them.
 - **Impose strict cybersecurity regulations to prevent model weights from being leaked**.
 If you allow dangerous models to exist, make sure they do not fall in the wrong hands.
 - **Require AI companies to use the AI to fix vulnerabilities**.
 If a model is trained that can find novel security vulnerabilities, use this to contact software maintainers to patch these vulnerabilities.
 Give the patching process sufficient time before the model is released.
 Make sure the weights are not leaked, and protect the model as if it's the launch code for a nuclear strike.
 If this is done properly, AI can dramatically improve cybersecurity everywhere.